Branch Avenue station

-Branch Avenue is an island-platformed Washington Metro station in Suitland, Maryland, United States.
+Branch Avenue station is an island-platformed Washington Metro station in Suitland, Maryland, United States.
 The station was opened on January 13, 2001, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-The station presently serves as the southeastern terminus for the Green Line, with the Branch Avenue rail yard lying just beyond this station.
+The station presently serves as the southeastern terminus for the Green Line, with the Branch Avenue Rail Yard lying just beyond this station.
 The station is located near the intersection of Auth Road and Old Soper Road.
-The station has received a lot of criticism for its confusing layout, difficult to find parking and overall poor design.
-The station is also known for its expensive parking, often discouraging riders from using the station.

 This is also the station closest to Andrews Air Force Base.

 History

 Plans for a station as the southeastern terminus of the Green Line initially appeared in the original 1968 route map.
 However, by 1978 the Prince George's County Council, after initially supporting the Branch Avenue alignment, changed their support to moving the terminus to a location adjacent to the Rosecroft Raceway.
 Metro followed suit and pursued the Rosecroft alignment instead of Branch Avenue in 1980.
 By May a group of citizens filed suit against Metro stating that the route was improperly changed and failed to conform to the plan adopted by county voters in 1968.
 In February 1981, the court ruled in favor of the plaintiffs in stating the routing to Rosecroft could not be undertaken until it went through public review.
 After further appeal, in March 1982 the judge ruled that none of the proposed Green Line along the Rosecroft alignment could start construction until it went through the entire planning process again.
 After deciding to not file an appeal, in December 1984 Metro voted to change the southeastern terminus back to Branch Avenue thus allowing for construction to commence on the Green Line towards Prince George's County.

 Groundbreaking for the final segment of the Green Line occurred on September 23, 1995.
 The station opened on January 13, 2001.
-Its opening coincided with the completion of approximately 6.5 mi of rail southeast of the Anacostia station and the opening of the Congress Heights, Naylor Road, Southern Avenue and Suitland stations.
+Its opening coincided with the completion of approximately 6.5 mi of rail southeast of Anacostia and the opening of the Congress Heights, Naylor Road, Southern Avenue and Suitland.
 This represented the completion of the system as originally planned.